WISVCH/dienst2/README.md

 # Compiling

-Run the Makefile after changing any CofeeScript or Less files.
+Run the Makefile after changing any CoffeeScript or Less files.

 # Development installation